Find an affordable short-term health plan that’s right for you.

-How do I do that?
-Simple, either through HealthCare.gov Opens in new window, directly from an insurer, or from a licensed broker.
+How do you do that?
+Simple, either go through HealthCare.gov Opens in new window, purchase directly from an insurer or buy from a licensed broker.

 As with employer-based coverage you have a limited window, called open enrollment, when you can buy individual health insurance.
 There are some cases, though, in which you can enroll outside of this window—one of them being loss of employer coverage.
 That means if you have retired or left your job to start your own business, you are eligible to enroll anytime.
 Otherwise, you need to wait until open enrollment.
-The 2020 open enrollment period Opens in new window runs from November 1 to December 15, 2019, though a few states extend the deadline through January 2020.
+The 2021 open enrollment period runs from Nov.
+1 to Dec.
+15, 2021 for coverage that starts Jan.
+1, 2022 (you have until Jan.
+15 to sign up for 2022 coverage that starts when you enroll), though a few states extend the deadline through January 2022.

 When you apply for coverage through the health insurance exchange and provide your income information, you will learn whether you are eligible for a subsidy.
 You do not have to apply to find out the amount you are eligible for: Just use the HealthCare.gov calculator.

 Elizabeth left her job to start a consulting business.
-She applied through the ACA Health Insurance Marketplace for 2020 coverage and, based on her estimated 2019 income, discovered she is eligible for a $400 monthly subsidy.
-But her new business ends up having a stellar first year and her 2020 income ends up being well over $68,000.
-She will have to repay the credit when she pays her 2020 income tax.
+She applied through the ACA Health Insurance Marketplace for 2021 coverage and, based on her estimated 2021 income, discovered she is eligible for a $400 monthly subsidy.
+But her new business ends up having a stellar first year, and her 2022 income ends up being well over $70,000.
+She’ll have to repay the credit when she pays her 2022 income tax.

 Ian is opening a bakery.
-Based on his 2019 income, he did not qualify for the credit.
-Because 2020 ends up being a building year, he takes home only about $30,000.
-He is still eligible for the credit and it will be applied to his 2020 income taxes.
+Based on his 2021 income, he didn’t qualify for the credit.
+Because 2022 ends up being a building year, he takes home only about $30,000.
+He’s still eligible for the credit, which will be applied to his 2022 income taxes.